tareqrwk/wash-and-waxworks/README.md

 ### 3. Set Up Enviroment Variables

+In your backend root folder create a .env file that includes the following:

 MONGO_URI=your_mongodb_connection_string
 EMAIL_USER=your_gmail@gmail.com
 EMAIL_PASS=your_gmail_app_password
 ADMINS=[{"email":"admin@example.com","password":"yourPassword123"}]
 💡 Make sure you've enabled "Less secure apps" or created an App Password in your Gmail account.

+In your frontend root folder create a .env file that includes the following:

+REACT_APP_API_URL=https://wash-and-waxworks.onrender.com

 ## 🌐 Deployment